- Feeling concerned? You’re not alone!

 Putting aside the time to talk about your child’s asthma

 Asthma is a very common condition but everyone’s asthma is different.
-Anyone looking after your child still needs to get to know your child’s asthma, and understand your child’s particular triggers, signs and symptoms and medicines.
+Anyone looking after your child still needs to get to know your child’s asthma, and understand your child’s particular triggers, symptoms and medicines.
 Putting aside some time to talk about your child’s asthma is an important first step.
 It will help everyone feel more confident which means your child is more likely to have an enjoyable time – and so are you!

 It’s usual to call another parent or family member for a chat before your child stays with them, but you could also try some of these other tips to help everyone feel more confident and reassured: